 Court Records are public, and are accessible by anyone.
 These records include a case file containing a court docket and any documents and filings filed in your court case.
 You are able to access the court records on their website, or at Clerk of Court office where the case was filed.

 Each state keeps a record of someone’s criminal past.
 These online databases are all linked so you can track criminal histories from another state.
-You can go to the Lee County Courthouse and inquire, or check the website.
+You can go to the Lee County Courthouse and inquire in person, or you can check the website.
 It helps to know the county, and if the crime was in a different state, you may have to pay a fee for a more comprehensive search.

 When you look up someone’s criminal record you will find out if a person has ever been arrested, charged or convicted for these crimes: